What is the Agency Owner Sales Role? #AskSwenk Episode 26

 “How much contact should the CEO have after the sale is made?
 Who “owns the relationship” with the client?”
 (5:22)

 You should have very little contact with the client after the sale is made.
+This is where your agency owner sales role ends.
 If you do YOUR job and set up your team as rock stars, then the client won’t want to talk to you – they’ll want to talk with your team of rock stars.
 If you, the CEO, reaches out to a client they’ll suspect something is wrong.
 Furthermore, they will likely start asking questions about project details and since you aren’t involved in the day-to-day, you won’t be able to answer them.

 “Is your agency sellable if it can’t make sales without you?
 Or if you’re the face of the company?”
 (6:17)